- Ami Daniel

 Every year, Gartner publishes its annual report known as the “Hype Cycle”.
 Looking like a big-nosed man lying on his back, it features some of the hottest emerging technologies and their rates of maturity and adoption.
 All the usual suspects are there, including artificial intelligence (A)I, blockchain, IoT, autonomous vehicles and deep learning.
 Curiously, most of them congregate in the window of “peak of inflated expectations”.

-This might be because we’re in the early stages of maritime’s great technological leap forward, and many organisations aren’t prepared and lack the resources to fully embrace it.
+This might be because we’re in the early stages of maritime’s great technological leap forward, and many organizations aren’t prepared or lack the resources to fully embrace it.
 For example, only 3% of shipping companies have a CTO; the Global Maritime Forum’s Issues Monitor found that AI is the issue the industry is least prepared for.
 Or it might be because we are viewing technology in the wrong way – looking at industry-wide solutions (‘AI for shipping’, or ‘Blockchain for trade’), rather than as an enabler of very specific business objectives.